Green Veggie Burger

 - ½ teaspoon of salt

 - Ground chia seeds into coffee grinder.
-Soak them into soy sauce, lime juice and mirin (or same amount of water).
+Soak them into soy sauce, lime juice and mirin or honey.
 Let them stand for 10 minutes or until thick.

 - Transfer edamame and peas into a food processor bowl.
 Add cilantro, mint, scallion, green chili, garlic and ginger.
 Pulse everything until almost paste like consistency, leaving some texture.